slatedocs/slate/source/includes/_feature-extending.md

 ```

+### Merging a subset of variables

 It is also possible to indicate which variables are desired to copy over instead
 of copying the full right dataset.
 To do so it is necessary to use a `select`
 function expression over the right dataset.
 Will have this shape:

 ```http